The Secret To Getting An Engagement Ring That Meets The Budget

 How much should you really spend on an engagement ring?
 Some say you should spend three months’ salary on an engagement ring.
 Some say two.
 Or maybe even one.

-We’ve all heard of this when it comes to ring-wallet equation — but which should we follow?
+We’ve all heard of this when it comes to the ring-wallet equation — but which should we follow?

 Here are some things to consider when you are buying an engagement ring to avoid blowing your bank account.
 The last thing you need is to go into your marriage with a debt that you can’t afford!